ChaseMiles/Tutorial-for-basic-functions-in-markdown/MarkdownTutorialPage2.md

 * The number of #'s determines the size of header.
 For example: #### would be an H4 tag.
 ***
 # **Inserting Links**
 * Name the hyperlink by using [].
-For example: [Google]
+For example: [Link to Google!]
-* After completing the hyperlink instert the link immediately after, using parenthesis ().
+* After completing the hyperlink, insert the link immediately after, using parenthesis ().
 For example (https://www.google.com)
+* The completed function should look like this [Link to Google!](https://www.google.com)